Do You Need a Canadian Job Offer for Express Entry from Kenya?

 This is worth naming directly.
 There are Nairobi-based agents — and international networks operating via Facebook and WhatsApp — that offer "guaranteed Canadian job offers" for fees ranging from KES 50,000 to KES 200,000.
 These job offers are either fabricated, for roles that don't exist, or from employers not authorized to employ foreign workers.

 Submitting a fraudulent job offer to IRCC is misrepresentation.
-The consequences include a five-year ban on reapplying and potential lifetime inadmissibility.
-The risk is not worth it for 50 CRS points that you can earn through a better IELTS score or additional work experience.
+The consequences include a five-year ban on reapplying.
+The risk is not worth it, especially because a job offer no longer adds CRS points under the current rules.

 What Kenyans Should Focus On Instead